This Bolognese Sauce recipe is what Sunday dinners are all about! This meat sauce is cooked with wine, so have a glass while it’s cooking!

 - Turn the heat up to medium, then add the ground beef to the pot and cook until browned though.
 Drain any grease from the pot, then season with salt, pepper nutmeg and fresh garlic.

-- Pour in the win and stir, making sure to scrape up the bottom of the pot.
+- Stir in the tomato paste, then pour in the wine, making sure to scrape up the bottom of the pot.
 Bring to a simmer and leet reduce for 2-3 minutes.

 - Pour in the milk and tomatoes, stir and bring to a simmer.